 Insider Tips

-• When planning a trip to Fredericton, consider your weather preferences.
+- When planning a trip to Fredericton, consider your weather preferences.
 The winters may be harsh, even by New York City standards.
+Several days of this year’s Harvest Music Festival fell victim to rain, although alternate programming was offered by festival organizers.

-• While “last call” has a standard time in many cities, it varies from establishment to establishment in Fredericton.
+- While “last call” has a standard time in many cities, it varies from establishment to establishment in Fredericton.
 If you are planning for a late night, call ahead to find out their closing time.
+And speaking of time, Fredericton’s time zone is one hour ahead of EST.

-• If you realize you forgot to pack anything after arriving, check out the King’s Place Mall on King Street.
-It has a pharmacy, a dollar-store and other establishments.
+- If you realize you forgot to pack anything after arriving, check out the King’s Place Mall on King Street.
+It has a pharmacy, a dollar-store, a Starbucks and other establishments.

-• Make sure to try the Storm Chips.
-Everyone in Fredericton knows what those are.
+- Make sure to try the Storm Chips.
+Everyone in Fredericton knows what those are as they are a known local delicacy along with “donair sauce.”

 Get there

-Currently, there are no direct flights from New York to Fredericton.
+As of September 2023, there are still no direct flights from New York to Fredericton.
 Many flights require at least one layover.
 For the cheapest option, you may have the best luck flying out of Newark.
 Check the Fredericton Transit site for bus schedules and maps.

 If you decide to rent a car, you can find good deals here: